Ugandans choose between long-time leader and popstar politician | Politics

 The government in the East African country of nearly 46 million people ordered an internet blackout until further notice on Wednesday, a day after it banned all social media and messaging apps.
 Reggae artist and lawmaker Bobi Wine, 38, is channelling the anger of many young Ugandans who say former guerrilla leader Museveni, now 76, is an out-of-touch dictator failing to tackle unemployment, corruption and surging public debt.

 Museveni, who has been in power since 1986, calls Wine an upstart backed by foreign governments and homosexuals and says his administration guarantees stability and progress, including much-needed hydropower dams and roads.
-There are 17.7 million registered voters and polls are due to close at 4 p.m.
-(1300 GMT).
-It was not clear if voting would be extended due to the delays.
-The first results are expected by Saturday evening.
+There are 17.7 million registered voters and results are expected within 48 hours.

-Rogers Mulindwa, a spokesman for the ruling National Resistance Movement party, said Ugandans were turning out in big numbers.
-'TIRED OF MUSEVENI'
+Voting began up to 90 minutes late at six polling stations visited by Reuters as ballots did not arrive on time.
+Polling started late in some places due to glitches with biometric voting machines, said Rogers Mulindwa, a spokesman for the ruling National Resistance Movement party.
+He also said Ugandans were turning out in big numbers.
+Turnout appeared robust, based on footage from polling stations broadcast by private TV channels.

+'TIRED OF MUSEVENI' As Wine's car arrived at his polling station, flanked by police in black uniforms, bulletproof vests and helmets, supporters danced and cheered.

 The government says it is stopping illegal gatherings during the COVID-19 crisis.
 The opposition says the bans on rallies in some parts of Uganda are a smokescreen for repression.
 "If you try to disturb peace, you will have yourself to blame.
 The security forces, following the law, are ready to deal with any troublemaker," Museveni, dressed in a military camouflage jacket, warned this week in a television broadcast.